 A person’s therapist might suggest using music therapy for conditions that aren’t on this list if they believe it might be beneficial.
 For instance, music therapy can help teens with their social skills and social anxiety.
 If a patient is interested in trying music therapy, they may suggest this as a possibility to their therapist.

 Working closely together, the patient and therapist can diagnose the condition and decide to use music therapy.
 The goal of music therapy may depend on the person’s disorder and their willingness to participate in this type of therapy.

 Benefits of Music Therapy for Adolescents

 Music therapy can benefit adolescents in a myriad of ways.
-This therapy can benefit the patient emotionally, physically, socially, and more.
-Adolescents are able to participate in the therapeutic process in a way that is not intimidating while also receiving some key benefits.
-Studies have shown numerous benefits to practicing music therapy as a part of a comprehensive treatment plan.
+This therapy can help the patient emotionally, physically, socially, and more.
+Adolescents can participate in the therapeutic process in a way that is not intimidating while also receiving some key benefits.
+Studies have shown numerous benefits to practicing music therapy as a comprehensive treatment plan.

 Here are some benefits to consider:

-- Brings up suppressed memories and feeling so they can be dealt with
+- Brings up suppressed memories and feelings so they can be dealt with

 - Mood improvement

 - Lessening of depression symptoms